 - Dual-function units combining dehumidification and humidification

-- Rapid response to humidity spikes during mass hatching
+- Rapid response to humidity spikes during mass hatching events

 - HEPA filtration options for pathogen control